orbingol/NURBS-Python/.github/CONTRIBUTING.md

 For new [Visualization](http://nurbs-python.readthedocs.io/en/latest/modules_visualization.html) modules or improvements to the existing ones, the above list is still valid _with one exception_: You are free to use external libraries, including NumPy.
-You don't need to add them to `setup.py` as direct install requirements but you may add them under `visualization` package list in `extras_require` argument.
 Please note that all new Visualization modules should extend the [Visualization Base](http://nurbs-python.readthedocs.io/en/latest/module_vis_abstract.html) classes and should include classes capable of visualization of surfaces and 2- and 3-dimensional curves.

-I would be glad if you could follow these standards while developing for NURBS-Python.
-Failure to follow may cause rejection of your contributions (as pull requests or other methods).

 ## Pull requests